 In brief, the National Cyber Security Policy covers the following aspects:

-- A vision and mission statement aimed at building a secure and resilience cyber space for citizens, businesses and Government.
+- A vision and mission statement aimed at building a secure and resilient cyberspace for citizens, businesses, and Government.

-- Enabling goals aimed at reducing national vulnerability to cyber attacks, preventing cyber attacks & cyber crimes, minimising response & recover time and effective cyber crime investigation and prosecution.
+- Enabling goals aimed at reducing national vulnerability to cyber attacks, preventing cyber-attacks & cyber crimes, minimizing response & recovery time, and effective cybercrime investigation and prosecution.

-- Enhancing cooperation and coordination between all the stakeholder entities within the country.
+- Enhancing cooperation and coordination among all the stakeholder entities within the country.

-- Facilitating monitoring key trends at the national level such as trends in cyber security compliance, cyber attacks, cyber crime and cyber infrastructure growth.
+- Facilitating monitoring of key trends at the national level such as trends in cyber security compliance, cyber attacks, cybercrime, and cyberinfrastructure growth.

-- Computer Emergency Response Team (CERT-In) has been designated to act as a nodal agency for coordination of crisis management efforts.
-CERT-In will also act as umbrella organization for coordination actions and operationalization of sectoral CERTs.
+- The Computer Emergency Response Team (CERT-In) has been designated to act as a nodal agency for the coordination of crisis management efforts.
+CERT-In will also act as an umbrella organization for coordination actions and operationalization of sectoral CERTs.